 Angela Preocanin, RN

-Angela Preocanin, RN, is also one of three new members on the Ontario Nurses’ Association’s (ONA) Board of Directors.
-She is a 29-year nurse and 20-year executive member at Local 75, St. Joseph’s Healthcare in Hamilton.
+Angela Preocanin, RN, is a 31-year nurse and 20-year executive member at Local 75, St. Joseph’s Healthcare in Hamilton.
 Her roles included Executive Vice-President, First Vice-President and Grievance Chair.

 She hopes to leverage her leadership experience to continue advocating on behalf of ONA members provincially and within her region as a Board member.